-The Renminbi, which literally means “people’s currency” with the sign “¥” and the code “CNY” or RMB, is the official currency of the People’s Republic of China.
-The basic unit of Renminbi is Yuan.
+Chinese currency is the Renminbi, which literally means “people’s currency” with the sign “¥” and the code “CNY” or “RMB”, which is the official currency of the People’s Republic of China.
+The basic unit of the Renminbi is Yuan.
 Yuan is also generally referred to as the Chinese currency worldwide and in international contexts.
 The difference between the terms Renminbi and Yuan is similar to the difference between Sterling and Pound, which are the British currency and its primary unit.

 Renminbi Bank Notes

 One Yuan is subdivided into 10 Jiao and a Jiao is subdivided into 10 Fen.
 The Renminbi is issued by the People’s Bank of China (the central bank of China).
 Based on the latest notice of People’s Bank of China about Renminbi in 2019, there are 8 notes available for use, ¥0.1 (1Jiao), ¥0.5 (5 Jiao), ¥1, ¥5, ¥10, ¥20, ¥50, and ¥100.
 These notes have been used in China since 1955 with the exception of 20, 50, and 100 Yuan which were added later to the system in 1999.

 There are also Renminbi coins which are from 1 Fen to 1 Yuan (¥0.01–1).
 So for some amount of the Renminbi, there are both coins and banknotes.
 Although China has issued larger Yuan coins too such as ¥5, they are mostly commemorative and are not used in trade much.